Hypergraph Isomorphism for Groups with Restricted Composition Factors: Introduction

-\paragraph{Related Work.} Another extension of Babai's quasipolynomial time algorithm has been independently proposed by Daniel Wiebking \cite{Wiebking19} who provided another proof that the isomorphism problem for arbitrary hereditarily finite sets can be solved in quasipolynomial time.
-However, Wiebking not only solves the isomorphism problem for hereditarily finite sets as defined in this paper, but actually provides an algorithm for an extended setting where also implicitly represented labeling cosets are allowed as atomic objects for the hereditarily finite sets.
-Also, Wiebking gives a canonization algorithm which extends Babai's recent canonization algorithm for graphs \cite{Babai19}.

-But on the other hand, the algorithmic framework of Wiebking \cite{Wiebking19} is not able to exploit any restrictions on the input groups.
-The algorithm for the isomorphism problem of hereditarily finite sets presented in this paper runs in time $(n+m)^{\CO((\log d)^{c})}$, where $n$ denotes the size of the ground set, $m$ the size of the hereditarily finite sets, and $d$ denotes the composition width of the input group (i.e., the minimal $d \in \mathbb{N}$ such that the input group $\Gamma$ is contained in $\mgamma_d$).
+\paragraph{Related Work.} Another proof of Corollary \ref{cor:hypergraph-isomorphism-intro} has been independently obtained by Daniel Wiebking \cite{Wiebking20}.
+Actually, Wiebking shows that canonization of arbitrary hereditarily finite objects (which may even include implicitly represented \emph{labeling cosets}) can be done in quasipolynomial time $(n+m)^{\CO((\log n)^{c})}$ where $n$ denotes the number of vertices and $m$ the size of the hereditarily finite objects.
+However, the algorithmic framework of Wiebking \cite{Wiebking20} is unable to exploit any restrictions on the input groups (as in Theorem \ref{thm:main}).
 Hence, the two results are incomparable with respect to the power of the algorithms obtained.

 This is also highlighted by the applications.
 While the results of this paper allow the design of an algorithm solving the isomorphism problem for graphs of Euler genus at most $g$ running in time $n^{\CO((\log g)^{c})}$, Wiebking utilizes his algorithm to build an isomorphism test for graphs of tree-width at most $k$ running in time $n^{\CO((\log k)^{c})}$.

-Actually, by combining the techniques of Wiebking and the present work, it may be possible to build a faster isomorphism test for all graph classes with an excluded minor.
+In two follow-up works \cite{GroheNW20,Neuen22}, we managed to combine and extend the results of \cite{Wiebking20} and the present paper to obtain isomorphism algorithms with similar running times for much larger classes of graphs.
+In a first step, \cite{GroheNW20} gives an isomorphism test for all graphs excluding $K_h$ as a minor running in time $n^{\CO((\log h)^{c})}$.
+This result is further generalized in \cite{Neuen22} to all graphs that exclude $K_h$ as a topological subgraph.
+Both results crucially rely on the notion of $t$-CR-bounded graphs and the fast isomorphism test for such graphs based on Theorem \ref{thm:main}.
+For a more high-level description on how these result connect to one another I also refer to the recent survey \cite{GroheN21}.

+\paragraph{Structure of the Paper.} The remainder of this work is structured as follows.
+In the next section we give the necessarily preliminaries and review the normalization procedure for $\mgamma_d$-groups in Section \ref{sec:normalization-framework}.
+Section \ref{sec:hypergraph-isomorphism} is devoted to the proof of Theorem \ref{thm:main}.
+Afterwards, we discuss some consequences of Theorem \ref{thm:main}.
+We define $t$-CR-bounded graphs in Section \ref{sec:t-cr-bounded} and present an isomorphism algorithm.
+Finally, we obtain a new isomorphism test graphs of small genus in Section \ref{sec:genus}.